 - There is no path to permanent residency or citizenship

 OK, those last two are the catch.
 There isn't a path to stay longer than one year without leaving the country for at least three months.
 This "Temporary Residence Permit" is not a "retirement visa" per Spain or the Philippines.
-But, if you want to be an expat in Europe for a year, then the Croatian Temporary Residence is an excellent option to live in the EU long-term.
+But, if you want to live in a European country for a year, then the Croatian Temporary Residence is an excellent option to live in the EU long-term.

 INSIDER TIP : Digital Nomad Visa- To attract remote workers and their spending money, Croatia created a highly anticipated Digital Nomad visa effective January 1, 2021.
 However, in practice, the details such as costs, duration, qualifications, and requirements are still being finalized.
 Unofficially, the soonest the government will likely start offering this mid-year.

 Sign up for updates when additional details on the Digital Nomad Visa are released.